mit-quest/k12scratch-blocks/README.md

 ## GANPaint

-This version of Scratch Gui is meant to accommodate the GANPaint extension.
+This version of Scratch Blocks is meant to accommodate the GANPaint extension.
 For more background on the extension, please go to [https://github.com/PTegmark/Scratch-GANPaint/blob/master/README.md](https://github.com/PTegmark/Scratch-GANPaint/blob/master/README.md)

 In order for the extension to work properly, you must have
 ```bash